pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

 Atom's package manager is built in to the program itself and is relatively esay to interact with.
 To access Atom's settings press `Ctrl + ,` on your keyboard then click on the `Install +` tab which is visible on the left hand side.

-On the Installation page there is a prompt where you can type in a package name and then press `Enter/Return` and Atom will search for that package for you and return results with similar names.
-When you find the package that you need, you click the blue Install button and the package will be installed.
+On the Installation page there is a prompt where you can type in a package name and then press `Return` and Atom will search for that package for you and return results with similar names.
+When you find the package that you need, you click the blue 'Install' button and the package will be installed.

-For this course, please install the following packages (not a complete list yet):
+For this course, please install the following packages:

 *   autocomplete-r
 *   autocomplete-python
 *   autoflow
 *   hydrogen
 *   language-sql
 *   language-r
 *   linter
+*   linter-python
+*   linter-lintr
 *   tablr

+If during the installation of a package Atom asks to install dependencies, always choose to accept.

 !!! tip
     If you decide to stick with Atom after this course, you may find the following packages useful in your day to day work:

     *   language-latex
     *   language-markdown
+    *   language-matlab
+    *   language-stata
     *   markdown-writer
     *   markdown-preview-plus
     *   whitespace

     Feel free to ask us for whatever other packages we use to make our programming lives easier during some downtime.